Universal and Cinemark agree to shorten theatrical window

 “We have been talking to multiple studios about doing a version of dynamic windowing for quite some time, even going back pre-COVID,” said Cinemark CEO Mark Zoradi.
 “With COVID and the reduced amount of content, it just made sense to accelerate this.”

+Zoradi said that Universal was forward-thinking in coming to this “mutually beneficial agreement” and wouldn’t be surprised if more studios follow suit.

 The flexibility to ensure that blockbusters would have a longer exclusive run in theaters was key for the company.
+Each movie will be evaluated on a case-by-case basis as to when it becomes available on demand.
+Once they are, most will continue playing in theaters simultaneously.

+Universal and Focus still have a number of films on the release calendar for the rest of the year including the animated “The Croods: A New Age,” out Nov.
+25, as well as the Tom Hanks film “News of the World” and “Promising Young Woman,” both out on Christmas.

+Cinemark, which operates brands like Century, Tinseltown and Rave, operates some 332 theaters in the U.S. and 202 internationally.
+Around 90% of its U.S. theaters are currently open in accordance with local regulations.